D0CTOR-ZED/GenMogrify-docs/README.md

 I only mention it as an example of how something else might present a challenge.

 One last example....
-adding a weapon or armor to an entity doesn't mean that they will being able to render either.
+adding a weapon or armor to an entity doesn't mean that they will be able to render them.
 If you give equipment to a skeleton or zombie, they will render it without issue.
 If you give them to an enderman or villager, don't expect to be able to see it.
 At this point, I can't even say for certain if they would have any effect,